-Occupational Therapy Student Essential Skills and Requirements
+4. Occupational Therapy Student Essential Skills and Requirements

-Occupational therapists are health care professionals with expertise in the evaluation and treatment of the skills that support meaningful and satisfying participation in the "occupations" of selfcare, work, and play.
-The West Virginia University (WVU) Master of Occupational Therapy (MOT) degree program is a rigorous 8 semester program dedicated to preparing entry-level occupational therapy generalists for practice across all age groups in common practice settings, such as hospitals, schools, clinics, skilled nursing facilities, and home health as well as in emerging or non-traditional areas of practice such as community based settings, industrial rehabilitation programs, primary care, and research.
-The physical, cognitive, psychological, emotional, and professional demands of occupational therapy practice are reflected in student expectations in WVU MOT program.
-Students must have the capacity to assess and analyze the occupational performance of clients, provide occupational based interventions, and effectively communicate with clients, families, members of the healthcare team, and other numerous other stakeholders in clinic settings, schools, and local community as well as across the state and nation.
+Occupational therapists are health care professionals with expertise in the evaluation and treatment of the skills that support meaningful and satisfying participation in the "occupations" of self-care, work, and play.
+The West Virginia University (WVU) Master of Occupational Therapy (MOT) degree program and OTD degree program are rigorous programs dedicated to preparing entry-level occupational therapy generalists for practice across all age groups in common practice settings, such as hospitals, schools, clinics, skilled nursing facilities, and home health as well as in emerging or non-traditional areas of practice such as community-based settings, industrial rehabilitation programs, primary care, and research.
+The physical, cognitive, psychological, emotional, and professional demands of occupational therapy practice are reflected in student expectations in the Division of Occupational Therapy.
+Students must have the capacity to assess and analyze the occupational performance of clients, provide occupation-based interventions, and effectively communicate with clients, families, members of the healthcare team, and other numerous other stakeholders in clinic settings, schools, and local community as well as across the state and nation.
 Essential skills and requirements reflect the necessary knowledge, clinical skills and abilities, and interpersonal competence necessary to graduate as an occupational therapy entry-level generalist.

 Students must be able to perform the following tasks (with or without reasonable accommodation) safely, reliably, and efficiently in accordance with legal and ethical standards throughout their entire occupational therapy education at WVU: